Loading...

 Source: South Carolina Board of Dentistry — Licensing Requirements

-South Carolina requires a Associate's degree in dental hygiene from a CODA-accredited program from a CODA-accredited program.
+South Carolina requires a Graduation from a dental hygiene school approved by the Commission on Accreditation of Dental and Dental Auxiliary Education Programs of the ADA (CODA) from a CODA-accredited program.
 The NBDHE is required.
 Dental hygienists may administer local anesthesia.
 All licensing is managed through the South Carolina Board of Dentistry.

 Requirements vary by state.
 Always verify current requirements with your state dental board.